 Concentration of credit risk - Financial instruments that potentially subject the College to concentrations of credit risk consist principally of cash deposits at financial institutions, receivables, and investments in marketable securities.
-At times, balances in the College's cash and investment accounts exceed the Federal Deposit Insurance Corporation (FDIC) or Securities Investor Protection Corporation (SIPC) insured limits.
+At times, balances in the College's cash and investment accounts exceed the Federal Deposit Insurance Corporation, or Securities Investor Protection Corporation insured limits.
 Concentration of credit risk with respect to student accounts receivable, student notes receivable, and contracts and grants receivable are limited due to the large number of students and grantors from which amounts are due, with no single source being significant.
-Contribution receivable balances for three donors comprised 61% of contributions receivable as of June 30, 2022.
-Contribution receivable balances for four donors comprised 63% of contributions receivable as of June 30, 2021.
+Contribution receivable balances for three donors comprised 55% and 61% of contributions receivable as of June 30, 2023 and 2022, respectively.